jimgarrett123/aws_ansible_workshop/pages/page10.md

 ```
 ---
 aws_region: <your-aws-region>
-priv_network_instance_ami: ami-06640050dc3f556bb # Replace with the proper RHEL AMI for your region.
-A table of AMIs is below.
-dmz_instance_ami: ami-06640050dc3f556bb # Replace with the proper RHEL AMI for your region.
-A table of AMIs is below.
-dmz_ssh_key_name: <your-initials>-aaponaws-<monthyear> # replace with the name of the AWS SSH key that you created at the start of this exercise
-priv_network_ssh_key_name: <your-initials>-aaponaws-<monthyear> # replace with the name of the AWS SSH key that you created at the start of this exercise
+aws_keypair_name: <your-initials>-aaponaws-<monthyear> # Replace with the name of the AWS SSH key that you created at the start of this exercise
+aws_instance_size: t2.micro
+vm_blueprint: rhel8
+aws_securitygroup_name: dmz-sg
+aws_vpc_subnet_name: dmz-subnet
 ```

 The finished Variable section will look like the following: